reactiveui/refit/.github/ISSUE_TEMPLATE.md

-**Which versions of ReactiveUI, and which platform / OS are affected by this issue?
+**Which versions of Refit, and which platform / OS are affected by this issue?
 Did this work in previous versions of Refit?
 Please also test with the latest stable and snapshot (https://www.myget.org/feed/refit/package/nuget/refit) versions.**